England vs India: 'Classical' KL Rahul and 'hip-hop' Rishabh Pant put tourists in control with contrasting Headingley tons

 So there you have it.
 Classical and hip-hop, Bach and Biggie Smalls, duetting to make sure India are now calling the tune in this Test, despite a second lower-order collapse of the match.

-The mood music is that, with England 21-0 in a chase of 371, India will go on to win on day five and that Jasprit Bumrah, the virtuoso in the bowling attack, will play the leading role.
+The mood music is that, with England 21-0 in a chase of 371, India will probably go on to win on day five and that Jasprit Bumrah, the virtuoso in the bowling attack, will play the leading role if they do.

-But if the tourists do end up celebrating victory in Leeds then Mr Classical and Mr Hip-Hop will also have been key.
+But if the tourists are celebrating victory in Leeds on Tuesday evening then Mr Classical and Mr Hip-Hop will also have been key.

 Watch day five of the fifth Test between England and India live on Sky Sports Cricket and Sky Sports Main Event from 10.15am on Tuesday (11am first ball) or stream with no contract.